About Sociological Images

 About the Site

-Sociological Images encourages all kinds of people to exercise and develop their sociological imagination by presenting brief discussions of compelling and timely imagery that span the breadth of sociological inquiry.
+Sociological Images is designed to encourage all kinds of people to exercise and develop their sociological imagination by presenting brief sociological discussions of compelling and timely imagery that spans the breadth of sociological inquiry.
+Please friend us on Facebook or follow us on Mastodon, Twitter, Tumblr, or Pinterest.

 ABOUT THE WEBSITE

-WHY: The sociological imagination is a woefully under-utilized tool.
-We hope this blog encourages all kinds of people to exercise and develop their sociological imagination and that, between all of us, public discourse will increasingly include a sociological lens with which we can all learn about social processes and mechanisms, critique social inadequacies, and design functional and equitable alternatives.
+We hope this blog encourages all kinds of people to exercise and develop their sociological imagination and that, between all of us, public discourse will increasingly include a sociological lens with which we can all learn about social processes, critique social inadequacies, and design functional and equitable alternatives.

 Also, if you are an instructor, we hope that the material will be useful for your classes.
-A good image is often more effective for getting a point across than all the citations, repetition, or jumping up and down and saying “really I swear” will be.
-Also, check out our essays for classroom use and our collection of Sociological Images assignments.
+Check out our collection of Sociological Images assignments.

 OUR AUDIENCE: We assume that you, our audience, are sociologically-inclined folks.
 So we do not typically include a lengthy beginner-level sociological interpretation of the images.